 A visit to Effigy Mounds National Monument can have many benefits.
 Activities can be curriculum based and designed to meet your specific needs.
 Programs based on the American Indian mounds feature two-mile round trip hikes highlighted by visits to bear-shaped effigy mounds.
-There are plenty of opportunities for your students to experience an exhilarating hike up a relatively steep trail and handle historic objects, tools and furs - combining exercise of the mind with exercise of the body!
+There are plenty of opportunities for your students to experience: including an exhilarating hike up a relatively steep trail, a short museum tour and demonstrations of historic objects, tools and furs.
 Other trail walks are available that feature trails sloped appropriately for wheel chair and other mobility impaired visitors.

 A one-mile walk along an accessible boardwalk trail leading into a wetland is also available.
 A visit to three conical burial mounds (no effigies) is included in this activity.